samar-yassin/TCP-Chat-App/README.md

 **on client machine**

 1. get your server IP address
-    1. go to your server machine and run this command
+    1. go to your server machine and open CMD and run this command

         `ipconfig`